WHAT IS IMMIGRATION BAIL?

-If you have been detained by the Immigration authorities or know someone who has been detained then you need to seek specialist immigration legal advice.
-Freedom from arbitrary arrest and imprisonment is a fundamental human right, legally enforceable throughout the UK by virtue of the Human Rights Act 1998.
-An Immigration Bail is a request or an application either to the Chief Immigration Officer (CIO) or to the Immigration Judge for release of a person from immigration detention.
+If you or someone you know has been detained by the Immigration authorities, then you should seek specialist immigration legal advice as soon as you can.
+Under the Human Rights Act 1998, you are protected from arbitrary arrest and imprisonment, and can appeal for release from immigration detention.
+Immigration Bail is a request or an application to the Chief Immigration Officer (CIO) or to the Immigration Judge to release a person from immigration detention.

-If an immigrant is detained we give consideration as to how the person detained can be released.
-In the first place verbal communications with the immigration service may yield some results.
-Then representations are made to the Chief Immigration Officer (CIO) that the person detained be released on Temporary Admission (TA).
+When working to release a detained immigrant, verbal communications with the immigration service may yield some results.
+If not, then will make representations to the Chief Immigration Officer (CIO) that the person detained be released on Temporary Admission (TA).

-The Immigration Service reviews the detention on a regular basis so it is important that all relevant information is put before them: e.g. any change in the detainee's health, distress to family, or more favourable conditions should release be considered (e.g. a new address becoming available).
+The Immigration Service reviews the detention on a regular basis, so it is important to present all relevant information: e.g. any change in the detainee’s health, distress to family, or more favourable conditions after release (e.g. a new address becoming available).

-If the detainee is released they will usually be required to comply with conditions.
-The usual conditions are:
+If the detainee is released, they will usually be required to comply with conditions such as:

 - Residence at a specified address.

-- Sureties.
-These conditions can be varied by an application to an Immigration Officer or Immigration Judge.
+- These conditions can be changed by applying to an Immigration Officer or Immigration Judge.

-In cases of new arrival, once seven days have passed from arrival in the United Kingdom, there is a possibility of applying for bail in all kinds of immigration case.
-Such an application may be made to a Chief Immigration Officer, or to an Immigration Judge at Asylum and Immigration Tribunal.
-Therefore if the Immigration Service refuses to grant the detainee temporary admission or bail, they have a right to apply for bail to an Immigration Judge at Asylum and Immigration Tribunal.
+7 days after arrival in the UK, you can apply for bail in any type of immigration case.
+These applications may be made to a Chief Immigration Officer or to an Immigration Judge at Asylum and Immigration Tribunals.
+Therefore, if the Immigration Service refuses to grant the detainee temporary admission or bail, they can apply to an Immigration Judge at an Asylum and Immigration Tribunal.

-The Immigration Judge may release the detainee on bail subject to conditions similar to those an Immigration Officer may impose.
-This will include reappearing before the Immigration Judge at a later hearing usually the full appeal hearing.
+The Immigration Judge may release the detainee on bail subject to conditions like an Immigration Officer.
+This will include reappearing before the Immigration Judge at a later hearing, which is usually the full appeal hearing.

-Remember at the bail hearing that the burden of proof in justifying detention lies, given the presumption in favour of bail, on the Secretary of State to the balance of probabilities.
-The adjudicator should give a reasoned decision, albeit that it is not in writing.
+It’s important to remember that the burden of proof in justifying your detention lies with the Secretary of State.
+In your bail hearing, the adjudicator should give a reasoned decision, but will not show this in writing.

 Sureties are put forward as potential guarantors that a person will answer their bail.

-The standard Bail Form has spaces for two sureties, though there is no requirement that there are a pair: you could offer more, or none.
-It will be necessary to supply the Immigration Judge and Immigration Service/Home Office with their details so that the individuals in question, and their addresses, can be the subject of investigation via the national police computer.
-Two days notice should be given to the Secretary of State for this purpose.
+The standard Bail Form has spaces for two sureties, though you could offer more, or none.
+It will be necessary to supply the Immigration Judge and Immigration Service/Home Office with their details so that they and their addresses can be the subject of investigation via the national police computer.
+Two days’ notice should be given to the Secretary of State for this purpose.

-Those with criminal convictions or insecure immigration status, or whose addresses have in the past been associated with absconding, are unlikely to be accepted as sureties.
+Those with criminal convictions, insecure immigration status, or whose addresses are associated with absconding are unlikely to be accepted as sureties.

-If the bail applicant absconds or does not comply with conditions of bail, the sureties risk forfeiting all or part of their recognisance.
-Large sums are often required by Immigration Judges (or CIOs) £5000 is not uncommon.
-The Immigration Judge will need to be satisfied that the sureties are suitable and will ensure that the bail applicant will answer the bail by complying conditions of the bail.
+If the bail applicant absconds or does not comply with the conditions of their bail, the sureties risk forfeiting all or part of their recognisance.
+Large sums are often required by Immigration Judges (or CIOs) and £5000 is not uncommon.
+The Immigration Judge will need to be satisfied that the sureties can ensure that the bail applicant will answer the bail and meet the conditions of the bail.

-This is a difficult question to answer, but some general guidance is possible:
+This is a difficult question to answer, but some general rules we have observed are:

-- Where a person’s removal from the UK is not imminent, it is difficult to justify ongoing immigration detention and a bail application may well succeed
+- Where a person is not facing imminent removal from the UK, it is difficult to justify ongoing immigration detention and a bail application may well succeed

-- Where removals to a certain country are not possible for practical or other reasons, detention would normally be unlawful and a bail application should succeed
+- Where removals to a certain country are not possible, detention is normally unlawful and a bail application should succeed

 - Where a person is a survivor of torture, they should not be detained

-- Unaccompanied minors should never be detained other than for a very short period in their own best interests
+- Unaccompanied minors should never be detained except for very short periods, if it is in their own best interests

-If instructed to represent you regarding your immigration bail application, we will do the following immigration casework for you:
+If you choose us to represent you regarding your immigration bail application, we will do the following casework for you:

-- Our immigration solicitors will take Detailed Instructions from you and advise you about the relevant immigration law and procedure to be adopted by the Immigration Authorities in your immigration case;
+- We will take Detailed Instructions from you and advise you about the relevant immigration law and procedure to be adopted by the Immigration Authorities in your case;

-- Our immigration solicitors will visit the detainee, if necessary, and also attend upon those who are willing to stand as sureties for bail purposes;
+- We will visit the detainee and those willing to stand as sureties for bail purposes if necessary;

-- Our immigration solicitors will discuss your immigration case in detail with you and advise you about the weaknesses and strengths of your immigration case;
+- We will discuss your immigration case in detail and advise you about the strengths and weaknesses of your case;

-- Our immigration solicitors will advise you about the documentary evidence to be submitted in support of your application;
+- We will advise you about the documentary evidence to be submitted in support of your application;

-- Our immigration solicitors will consider contents of the documentary evidence to be submitted in support of the application and discuss the same with you;
+- We will consider contents of the documentary evidence to be submitted in support of the application and discuss it with you;

-- Our immigration solicitors will complete the relevant immigration form and discuss the same with you;
+- We will complete the relevant immigration forms and discuss them with you;

-- Our immigration solicitors will prepare a covering letter to introduce and support the application;
+- We will prepare a covering letter to introduce and support the application;

-- Our immigration solicitors will liaise with the Immigration Officer/Immigration Judge for expeditious decision on the application;
+- We will liaise with the Immigration Officer/Immigration Judge to speed up the decision on your application;

-- Our immigration solicitors will represent you before the Immigration Judge at Asylum and Immigration Tribunal in your hearing of bail application.
+- We will represent you before the Immigration Judge at Asylum and Immigration Tribunals in the hearing of your bail application.